Highlights of Cambodia

 Cambodia’s jungles conceal a plethora of sacred treasures.
 Jump on a bike or hail a tuk-tuk on our Simply Southern Indochina Tour to explore temples, shrines and ruins hidden deep within the dense undergrowth.
 Uncover the ancient Ta Prohm temple (famous for the setting of Lara Croft’s film ‘Tomb Raider’) entangled by sprawling tree roots and burnt orange moss or take to the waters of the Roluos River to visit floating villages and the stilted houses of Tonlé Sap Lake.

-Our Cambodia holidays are suitable for solo travelers too.
+Our Cambodia holidays are suitable for solo vacations too.
 At least half of the people on our tours are single, so our small group tours are a great way to meet like-minded people and make new friends.
 Plus, you can let us look after all of the logistics so you can explore Cambodia with ease and without any of the stress or hassle.

 Best time to go to Cambodia